cbshiles/KALX-libfms/doc/fms/background.md

 and the markets available for trading.

 The name _derivative securities_ is a bit misleading.
-A derivative is quite different from a security like a currency, stock, or bond.
+A derivative is quite different from a security like a stock, bond, or currency.
 If you stuff a deriviative under your mattress it will eventually be worthless.
 Derivatives don't provide equity in a company that allows you to influence decisions on how it is run.
 If a company goes bankrupt there is no preferred treatment on the assets of the company that bond holders receive.
+Currencies are a very different creature that big banks control access to.

 > _A derivative is a legal contract between two counterparties for
 > future exchanges of cash flows._

 Owning a security involves cash flows.
+Stocks pay dividends.
+Bonds pay coupons on a regular schedule and principal at maturity.
-In the spot foreign exchange market you get paid the difference between the rates of interest in the currency pairs you hold each day, stocks pay dividends on dividend dates, bonds pay coupons on a regular schedule and principal at maturity.
+In the spot foreign exchange market you get paid the difference between the rates of interest in the currency pairs you hold each day.

 Derivatives use market traded securities to manufacture arbitrary cash flow streams.
 There is a mathematical theory that can be used to determine